fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

 Our server works, but we have just about exhausted what it can do at the moment.
-Running other queries will most likely result in a panic, since the majoirty of the resolver methods still await implementation.
+Running other queries will make our server panic, since the majority of the resolver methods still await implementation.

 ## Remaining resolver implementations

 Now that we know that we're on the right track we can get back to creating the remaining resolver method implementation.
-I will only include the code for the methods that warrant additional explanation or showcase a unique problem in this post.
+In this post I will only include the code for the methods that warrant additional explanation or showcase a unique problem.
 The goal is to replace all instances of `panic("not implemented")` in the `gqlgen/resolvers.go` file with working implementations of each method.
-This will typically involve calling the correct method of the `pg.Repository` interface and returning the correct values.
-The complete implementation is available, for reference, [in the project's GitHub repository](https://github.com/fwojciec/gqlgen-sqlc-example/tree/part1).
+This will typically involve calling the correct method of the `pg.Repository` interface and returning the values.
+The complete implementation is available [in the project's GitHub repository](https://github.com/fwojciec/gqlgen-sqlc-example/tree/part1).

 ### authorResolver.Website implementation

-The reason why we need to implement the method for the `Website` method manually is due to the fact that the `sqlc`-generated `Author` model uses `sql.NullString` to represent an optional string value, while `gqlgen` uses `*string` (a string pointer).
-These are just two differnet approaches of dealing with nullable values in Go.
-Our job is here isto render the `sql.NullString` value returned by our database query as a `*string`:
+We need to implement the method for the `Website` resolver manually because the `sqlc`-generated `Author` model uses `sql.NullString` to represent an optional string value, while `gqlgen` uses a pointer (`*string`).
+These are just two different approaches of dealing with nullable values in Go.
+Our job, in either case, is to render the `sql.NullString` value returned by our database query as a `*string`:

 ```go
 func (r *authorResolver) Website(ctx context.Context, obj *pg.Author) (*string, error) {